Schelling-Goodhart coordination problems

 This is about triggering content and as such the content it contains may be triggering.
 Worked examples might included, veganism, gender or racial contention.

-Notes on designing lines in the sand of the political landscape. cf adversarial categorization.
+Notes on design and use of lines in the sand of the political landscape cf adversarial categorization, and especially iterated social games.
 This is most salient when it arises in culture wars, so the examples here will be contentious.

 1 Incoming